tabcat/rough-opal/REPORT.md

 #### ~~Easy Custom Database States~~

-While this is crossed out it is still possible to create custom databases easily.
-It can still be made much, much easier so leaving this as unfinished.
+Creating custom databases is easy now but can still be much easier, so leaving this unfinished.
+Necessary documentation will be added for this feature when it's ready.

-Here is the [key-value store model](https://github.com/opalsnt/welo/blob/master/src/store/keyvalue/model.ts) which shows what will need to be supplied once a better way for supplying one is provided.
+Here is the [key-value store model](https://github.com/opalsnt/welo/blob/master/src/store/keyvalue/model.ts) showing what will be needed.
-It includes a reducer, an init function (which supplies the initial value for the state), action creators, and selectors which are all similar to [Redux](https://redux.js.org/)'s design.
+It includes a reducer, an init function (which supplies the initial value for the state), action creators, and selectors.
+These are all similar to [Redux](https://redux.js.org/)'s design.

 #### Pubsub Heads Exchange Replicator

-This replicator works very closely to how the OrbitDB replicator works.
+This replicator is a reimplementation of the OrbitDB replicator.
 Welo nodes join a shared pubsub channel unique per database.
-When nodes see peers join the shared channel, nodes attempt to join a direct channel where updates for databases are advertised.
+When nodes see peers join the shared channel, nodes attempt to join a direct channel to advertise database updates.

-Unlike OrbitDB the replication has been specified and the replication tests are [not flaky](https://github.com/opalsnt/welo/commit/3f60808cde11f90f4789a298426e6fdcf9603f98).
+Unlike OrbitDB, the replicator has a specification, and replication tests are [not flaky](https://github.com/opalsnt/welo/commit/3f60808cde11f90f4789a298426e6fdcf9603f98).

 - https://github.com/opalsnt/welo/issues/17
 - https://github.com/opalsnt/welo/issues/20

 #### ~~Zzzync Replicator integration~~

-Unfortunately a Zzzync replicator was not added.
+Unfortunately, a Zzzync replicator was not added.
-This will take more time than expected to do right.
-In this case *to do right* means the result is: relatively efficient/fast and general purpose (can be useful apart from web3storage).
+Building one will take more time than expected to do right.
+In this case *to do right* means the result is: relatively efficient/fast and general purpose (can be used apart from web3storage).

-This was identified as the most difficult part in the grant proposal.
+The proposal identified this as the most difficult part of the grant.

-It's still possible to have a naive Zzzync replicator for experimental usage fairly quickly.
+It's still possible to have a naive/experimental Zzzync replicator fairly quickly.
-However, I didn't see this as worth it and am looking at designing a system for use longterm.
+However, I didn't see this as worth it and am looking at designing a system for use long-term.

-During the grant I did [chat about this with Irakli](https://github.com/web3-storage/w3protocol/issues/154#issuecomment-1311854803) from web3storage who always has some good information.
+I did [inquire about this with Irakli](https://github.com/web3-storage/w3protocol/issues/154#issuecomment-1311854803) from web3storage, who always has some good information.

 #### ~~IPLD Schema Validation  (if ready in javascript)~~

-Have not looked at this much since the grant began.
-Plan on hardening the implementation in the nearer future and this will likely be part of that.
+Validating the schema at the IPLD layer will likely be part of hardening the implementation in the nearer future.

 #### Automated Release: ci, change log, and api docs

 The release used is similar to js-libp2p's pipeline.
-You can see from the commit message I tried release please first (wasn't happy with how it bumped the version of the package).
-Release-please is pretty much exactly what I wanted.
-It creates a changlog inside a PR; when the PR is merged it makes a new Github release and publishes to npm.
+It creates a changelog inside a PR; after it's merged, the workflow cuts a new Github release and publishes it to npm.
-Changelog is generated and versions are bumped by looking at the Conventional Commits in the commit messages.
+A changelog is generated and the version is bumped by looking at the Conventional Commits in the commit messages.

-The [API docs](https://github.com/opalsnt/welo/blob/master/API/welo.md) generation has been automated.
+The [API docs](https://github.com/opalsnt/welo/blob/master/API/welo.md) have been automated.
-They look nice but can still be improved in the future.
+They look nice but can be improved in the future.
-JSDoc is parsed by the tool to add useful information and the Typescript types are used to show parameters.
+JSDoc is parsed by the tool to add useful information.
+The Typescript types are used to show parameters.

 - https://github.com/opalsnt/welo/commit/97a7f072ee51a8be1b446c2c6b70c822ae8c4b87
 - https://github.com/opalsnt/welo/issues/34